uptoratlen/gsArchivPDFDownloader/README.md

 ### Demo Video
 Check this small demo Video:
 [Demo Video](http://www.kastaban.de/demo_mp4/gsArchivePDFDownloader.mp4 "Demo Video") The video shows what the start should look like, than the start of the task.
 In this sample there are already some previous downloaded file.
 It will skip 1998/1 to 1998/6, than it will download 1998/7.
 Skip 8/1998 as also previously downloaded.
 Download 9/1998 and skip again 10/1998.
 The job was stopped for demo after 1/1999 and finally a tree is displayed.
-This is what the years shoudl look like in the very end.
+This is what the years should look like in the very end.

 ### Exclusion
 There are three exclusions: